efwoods/Tutorials/Assistant.md

 Intents define the action an assistant is meant to take.
 For example, you can instruct an assistant to turn an object on or to give the most recent Clemson football scores.
 In order to create an intent, click the &quot;Add intent&quot; button.
 ![](/Assistant_Images/6_intents.JPG)

-To define an intent, give it a name beginning with a &pound;.
+To define an intent, give it a name beginning with a \#.
 Next, give a few examples of phrases that will be recognized by the intent.
 For example, you can expect the assistant to recognize &quot;Turn on the lights&quot; and be motivated to turn the lights on.
 Give at least 5 examples before moving on to the next step.

 ![](/Assistant_Images/7_intent_examples.JPG)